The Heart of Christmas

 Is it any good?

-Although the scenes involving prayer often feel forced and heavy-handed, and the acting and dialogue aren't always the best, THE HEART OF CHRISTMAS does not try to sugarcoat the day-to-day difficulties of parents hoping for miracles in the midst of their children being treated in a cancer ward in St. Jude Children's Hospital.
+The scenes involving prayer often feel forced and heavy-handed, and the acting and dialogue aren't always the best.
+But THE HEART OF CHRISTMAS does not try to sugarcoat the day-to-day difficulties of parents hoping for miracles in the midst of their children being treated in a cancer ward in St. Jude Children's Hospital.
 Resiliency, courage, and faith are continually on display in this movie, and, although it's a tearjerker, it's also the story of parents and a community coming together to make the best of an incredibly difficult situation.

 Although not directly about Christmas per se, the movie does directly promote the traditional Christmas values of selfless giving, faith, and cherishing each moment shared among family members.
 Families looking for more lighthearted Christmas fare should definitely look elsewhere, as this movie does attempt to honestly portray life in a children's cancer ward.